e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The trigger check runs against the arrival [sweep](#g-sweep) at tₙ₊₁**, the sweep that closes the integration step.
 It therefore runs *before* the due-gated [boundary sweep](#g-sweep) refreshes any discrete [cell](#g-cell).
-The ZOH clause below already forces that ordering, since probes must see the values the frame actually held.
+The ZOH clause below already forces that ordering, since trial evaluations must see the values the frame actually held.
 Stating it here fixes the sequencing at the top: every `t*` firing precedes tₙ₊₁'s boundary sequence entirely.